fsandx/camelopard-keeper/snapshot-guardtour/README.md

     node snapshotguardtour/SnaphotGuardtour.js

 ## ScheduledSnapshotGuardtour
-ScheduledSnaphotGuardtour.js is a part of Camelopard-keeper, which is a collection of small nodejs demo applications for the camelopard npm package.
-The ScheduledSnaphotGuardtour performs scheduled guard toura between predefined PTZ presets, and takes a snapshot from each position, everytime.
+The ScheduledSnaphotGuardtour performs scheduled guard tour between predefined PTZ presets, and takes a snapshot from each position, everytime.

 Install: